Note:

 - Screening of payments and parties to identify and escalate potential matches to a relevant sanctions regime;

-- External engagement with competent authorities and law enforcement agencies;
+- External engagement with statutory economic crime supervisors, competent authorities and law enforcement agencies;

 - Second and third line of defence testing of the economic crime controls, to ensure appropriate assurance of an effective compliance programme;